FuelLabs/fuel-indexer/docs/src/components/database/directives.md

 > Per GraphQL: A directive is an identifier preceded by a @ character, optionally followed by a list of named arguments, which can appear after almost any form of syntax in the GraphQL query or schema languages.

-- As of this writing list of supported Fuel GraphQL schema directives includes:
+- As of this writing the list of supported Fuel GraphQL schema directives includes:

   - `@indexed`
   - `@unique`